Overview of Connecticut Taxes

 How Connecticut Property Taxes Work

-Property taxes in the state of Connecticut are administered entirely by cities and towns.
+Cities and towns alone administer all property taxes in the state of Connecticut.
 While the state does have some oversight of the process, homeowners deal almost entirely with local officials.
-Assessors assigned by the local municipality valuate property to determine its fair market value.
+The local municipality assigns assessors who valuate property to determine its fair market value.
 By law, this must happen at least once every five years, but assessments can be more frequent than that.

 Once a property’s fair market value has been established, the statewide assessment ratio of 70% is applied.
 This means that a property’s assessed value is equal to 70% of the home’s market value.
 The homeowner does not pay taxes on market value but on this lower, assessed value.
 So, for example, if your home is worth $500,000, the assessed value will be $350,000.